GoToolSharing/htb-cli/README.md

-  help        Help about any command info        Detailed information on challenges and machines machines    Displays active / retired machines and next machines to be released reset       Reset a machine sherlocks   Play Sherlocks mode (blue team) start       Start a machine status      Displays the status of hackthebox servers stop        Stop the current machine
+  help        Help about any command info        Detailed information on challenges and machines machines    Displays active / retired machines and next machines to be released pwnbox      Interact with the pwnbox reset       Reset a machine sherlocks   Play Sherlocks mode (blue team) shoutbox    Displays shoutbox information in real time start       Start a machine status      Displays the status of hackthebox servers stop        Stop the current machine